Digital holography: Super-resolution in Digital Holography

 Super-resolution is possible by means of a dynamic phase diffraction grating for increasing synthetically the aperture of the CCD array.
 Super-localization of particles can be achieved by adopting an optics/data-processing co-design scheme.

 Optical Sectioning in Digital Holography

 Optical sectioning, also known as sectional image reconstruction, is the process of recovering a planar image at a particular axial depth from a three-dimensional digital hologram.
 Various mathematical techniques have been used to solve this problem, with inverse imaging among the most versatile.

 Extending Depth-of-Focus by Digital Holography in Microscopy

 By using the 3D imaging capability of Digital Holography in amplitude and phase it is possible to extend the depth of focus in microscopy.

 Combining of holograms and interferometric microscopy

 The digital analysis of a set of holograms recorded from different directions or with different direction of the reference wave allows the numerical emulation of an objective with large numerical aperture, leading to corresponding enhancement of the resolution.
 This technique is called interferometric microscopy.

+Compressive holography

+Compressive holography applies the principles of compressed sensing to the ill-posed inverse problem of recovering three-dimensional information from a single two-dimensional hologram.
+Introduced by Brady et al. in 2009, the method formulates digital holographic reconstruction as a regularized optimization in which a sparsity prior — typically total variation or an L1 norm in a transform domain — is enforced on the reconstructed volume.
+Because the forward propagation operator from a three-dimensional object to a two-dimensional sensor plane is severely under-determined, conventional back-propagation suffers from out-of-focus contamination and a twin-image term; the compressive formulation suppresses both by selecting, among the infinitely many solutions consistent with the recorded data, the one that is most compatible with the assumed signal model.

+Differentiable holography

+Differentiable holography refers to a class of methods in which the entire holographic imaging pipeline — illumination, propagation, sensor response, and reconstruction algorithm — is expressed as a differentiable computational graph and optimized end-to-end with gradient-based techniques.
+Implemented in automatic differentiation frameworks, the approach unifies model-based reconstruction, calibration of physical system parameters, and learnable priors within a single optimization loop.
+Unlike classical iterative phase retrieval, which assumes a fixed and accurately known forward model, differentiable holography treats system parameters as free variables that can be jointly recovered alongside the object, addressing the simulation-to-experiment gap that limits the accuracy of physics-based reconstruction in practice.
+Differentiable holography is regarded as a representative instance of the broader differentiable imaging paradigm, in which optics, sensors, and algorithms are jointly designed.